Angular-Stats/angular-stats.github.io/index.md

       legend: { display: false },
        title: {
         display: true,
-        text: "Number of files except files and folders starting with a dot" }}});
+        text: "Number of files (ts, js, json, scss, css, sass, less and htm/html)" }}});
 };
 </script>
+One third of the projects are in the category 20-50, something we expected.
+Whats rather interesting is that over 20% of the projects are rather big.
 ### File types
 It's not a big suprise that half of the files are typescript files.
 What is interesting, that with scss on the third place, most projects seems to favour Scss over the other options.
 <canvas id="filetypes"></canvas>